ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/MINAR.md

 ```
 #### Inputs and interrupt handlers for MINAR

 To avoid blocking functions, we don't trigger a function until we get the input it needs.
-Instead, we use interrupt handlers : events triggered by a physical interrupt from an MCU peripheral.
+Instead, we use interrupt handlers: events triggered by a physical interrupt from an MCU peripheral.
 The input's arrival is the very action that adds the function to MINAR:

 ```C++